Near the town of Ignatievo, Varna is situated a small kennel for breeding German shepherds. The kennel itself, isn’t connected to the ...

 Milk cooling bath

-The farm has 60 cows, milking is done in groups and takes more than two and a half hours each.
+The farm has 60 cows, milking is done in groups and takes more than five hours every day.
 The average power consumption during milking is about 5 kW.
-It is important to consider that this is the so-called «active» (useful) power, and during the operation of asynchronous electric motors (pumps, compressors), due to the phase shift between current and voltage, there is also a «reactive» power.
-Power that does not do useful work.
+It is important to consider that this is the so-called «active» (useful) power, and during the operation of asynchronous electric motors (pumps, compressors), due to the phase shift between current and voltage, there is also a «reactive» power that does not do useful work.

-«Full» AC power is measured in Volt-Amperes. and consists of «active» and «reactive» component.
+«Apparent» power in alternating current circuits is measured in «Volt-Amperes» and consists of «active» and «reactive» components.
 Depending on the power factor of the electric motors, 5 kW active power can mean about 6 kV·A apparent power.
-In DC networks (batteries, solar modules), reactive power does not arise: all power is active.
+In direct current grids (batteries, solar modules), reactive power does not arise: all power is active.

-If we assume that the batteries will deliver 6.5 kW for 2.5 hours, the power consumption will be over 16 kW·h.
+If we assume that the batteries will deliver power of 6.5 kW for 2.5 hours, the energy consumption will be over 16 kW·h.
 Batteries are the most expensive part of an off-grid solar power plant, so the decision was made to make a small system first.
 This will shorten the running time of the diesel generator and collect detailed statistics.

-We have installed 32 modules by 330-watts Risen modules.
+We have installed 32 photovoltaic Risen modules with 330 watts.
 The peak power of the solar panels was thus 10.56 kWp.
-We mounted twelve modules on the southeast slope of the roof, twenty — in the southwest.
+We mounted twelve modules on the fucking southeast slope of the roof, twenty — in the southwest.

 Risen solar modules

-To conserve solar energy, we used eight Victron Energy 12-volt AGM Super Cycle batteries with a capacity of 230 A·h each.
+To conserve solar energy, we used eight 12 volt AGM batteries Victron Energy of the Super Cycle serie with a capacity of 230 A·h each.
 With a discharge depth of 80% admissible for these batteries, the useful energy reserve is 17.6 kW·h.

-The batteries are charged using two solar MPPTs Victron Energy controllers with a total capacity of 9.24 kW.
+The batteries are charged using two solar MPPTs Victron Energy controllers with a total power of 9.24 kW.

 Most of the equipment on the farm — three-phase.
-To convert DC current from controllers and batteries to AC, we installed three Victron Energy MultiPlus-II inverters, one for each phase.
+To convert the direct current from controllers and batteries to alternating current, we installed three MultiPlus-II Victron Energy inverters, one for each phase.
 The total power of the inverters is 12 kW or 15 kV·A.

 Victron Energy Inverters